-As the Royal BAM Group heads into 2021 a new three year strategy has been developed: "Building a sustainable tomorow".
-This will deliver increased profitability and continued de-risking by focusing on markets and projects where BAM has proven competitive strengths, and creating a platform for future growth.
+In 2021, BAM launched the strategy 'Building a sustainable tomorrow'.
+This strategy is mainly focused on increased profitability and continued de-risking the Company by focusing on markets and projects where BAM has proven competitive strength, assuring a solid platform for growth.
+BAM Construction and its respective subsidiaries will play a key role in delivering this strategy